chetnashah/algonotes/Arrays/SparseTables.md

 Afterwards a different range query can be answered by splitting the range into ranges with power of two lengths, looking up the precomputed answers, and combining them to receive a complete answer.

+Takes more space than fenwick tree in order to save on query time

 ### Range combination function has to be associative -> Queries in log N